sagarvasa/gRPC-basics/README.md

     It is resource oriented (GET/POST/PUT/DELETE)

 # Project Setup
-1. install golang from `https://golang.org/doc/install` or using homebrew (on mac)
+1. Install golang from `https://golang.org/doc/install` or using homebrew (on mac)
-2. make sure go binaries are on path.
+2. Make sure go binaries are on path.
 Check version using `go version`
 3. In order to perform code generation, we need to install `protoc` on system.
 Use `brew install protobuf` for mac
+4. Clone/Fork the Repo & run shell command `sh generate.sh` from root of the project
+5. Run `go run server.go` from calc_server folder & run `go run client.go` from calc_client folder